premAI-io/state-of-open-source-ai/models.md

 #### [Stable Diffusion](https://registry.premai.io/detail.html?service=stable-diffusion-1-5)

 Stable Diffusion is a latent text-to-image diffusion model {cite}`rombach2022highresolution`.
-Created by [Stability AI](https://stability.ai) and support from [LAION](https://laion.ai), where they used 512x512 images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b) database for training.
+Created by [Stability AI](https://stability.ai) and support from [LAION](https://laion.ai), where they used 512x512 images from a subset of the [LAION 5B](https://laion.ai/blog/laion-5b) database for training.
 Similar to Google's Imagen {cite}`saharia2022photorealistic`, this model uses a frozen CLIP ViT-L/14 {cite}`radford2021learning` text encoder to condition the model on text prompts.
 With its 860M UNet and 123M text encoder, the model is relatively lightweight and runs on a GPU with at least 10GB VRAM.

 ##### Uniqueness